HomeSite Map

 "What You're Doing" proved to be the problem child of their British "Beatles For Sale" album.
 It took them three recording sessions to complete it to everyone's satisfaction, the third session being on the last possible day they could squeeze in before the deadline.

 As soon as they returned from their American tour, they premiered the song on September 29th, 1964 in EMI Studio Two.
 They spent the first four hours this day (2:30 to 6:30 pm) beginning two new songs, "Every Little Thing" and "I Don't Want To Spoil The Party," but didn't finish either one.
-After a half-hour break, they went back to "I Don't Want To Spoil The Party" and completed it.
+After a half-hour break, they went back to "I Don't Want To Spoil The Party" and fully completed it.
 Thereafter, at approximately 9:45 pm, they spent the next hour laying down the rhythm track for "What You're Doing."
 The last of seven takes was deemed 'best' for the time being, and they planned to finish it off the next day.

-The first thing they chose to tackle the next day (September 30th, 1964) was "Every Little Thing," which was completed in the first three hours.
+The first thing they chose to tackle the next day (September 30th, 1964) was their song "Every Little Thing," which was completed in the first three hours.
 After an hour break, they returned to the studio at 6:30 pm with the intention of also completing "What You're Doing."
 Five additional takes of the song were performed (8 through 12), with "take 11" being deemed best.
 Whether they considered it complete at this point is not known, but eventually they felt it needed to be scrapped altogether.
 They were to improve on the arrangement and try again at another time.

 From listening to "take 11," we can see why they felt the song needed further refinement.
 The characteristic drum pattern, ala The Ronettes, did not exist yet.
 John awkwardly performed a lower harmony throughout almost the whole song, while the bridge is only heard once instead of twice as we're used to hearing it.
 The instrumental section is in a raised key and features Harrison playing the distinctive guitar riff in this higher key.
-A two-second 'break' even occurs between the final verse and the conclusion of the song, which they later dropped.
+A two-second "break" even occurs between the final verse and the conclusion of the song, which they later dropped.
 They must have been somewhat satisfied with this recording since Paul double-tracked his vocals in the bridge.
 While this early version would have made an interesting track for the "Anthology 1" set, unfortunately it was overlooked.

 Some mono mixes were made of completed songs for the new album in the next three weeks, but none was made for "What You're Doing," probably because a decision was made early on that the song needed to be improved upon.
-With the final deadline for recording the album being October 26th, 1964, The Beatles entered EMI Studio Two on this day to record the last two songs for the album.
+With the final deadline for recording the album being October 26th, 1964, the group entered EMI Studio Two on this day to record the last two songs for the album.
 After being present for some mono and stereo mixing sessions, they first recorded Ringo's contribution to the album, "Honey Don't," from 4:30 to 6:30 pm and then, after an hour break, started from scratch on "What You're Doing."

 With new arrangement ideas in place, they worked from 7:30 to approximately 9:00 pm on the song, resulting in takes 13 through 19.
 Only three of these seven takes were complete, but "take 19" was the keeper.
 The Beatles all played their usual instruments with vocals, John and George chiming in only on the first word of the first two phrases of each verse, instead of throughout as they had done in the first version.
 They also perform harmonized "oohs" in the third phrase and then harmonize on the final word "me."